 Look at ways to be efficient in design.
 Often, designs seem efficient but are littered with wastes of space.
 Here are three common examples:

 Pay attention to the market – even the best talent can’t change market conditions.
 Make sure the developer, contractor, and city officials are in sync, as they all have different priorities.
-Gaining an understanding of where the other parties are coming from enables a more seamless project.
+Gaining an understanding of where the other parties are coming from empowers a more seamless project.
 Developing a relationship, asking the right questions, being professional – each of these play critical roles in helping to execute your projects.

 Beginning with street design is an easy mistake to make.
 Municipal engineers often design the street layout, then fit the houses around it.
-But people don’t live in streets, they live in homes on lots.
-“Happy end-users” hinges on designing the homes and the lots first, while saving the streets for last – this is how successful land development engineers work.
+But “happy users” hinges on designing your homes and lots first while saving the streets for last – this is how successful land development engineers work.
 This way, you’re keeping the focus on the people who will be most impacted by your design.

 Don’t be afraid to incorporate new technologies to make the best use of your space.
 Drones can help you see and understand every inch of your property.
 Three-dimensional mapping technology shows you the property from a completely different perspective – and helps you guarantee you’re putting your buildings in the right place.
 In addition, nothing beats drone photography for marketing the amenities a neighborhood has to offer.

 Routines are great for efficiency, and often play an important role in getting a project done quickly.
 But we can’t forget to think outside the box.
 Every land development is unique, each with its own challenges.
 If we fail to incorporate these nuances into the design, we can miss opportunities to change the status quo, and increase ROI.
 Consider the following when selecting products and projects: community amenities such as pools, party rooms and playgrounds may be just the thing to lure in a prospective group of buyers.

 Don’t forget about Fido.
-According to the American Veterinary Medical Association, nearly 40 percent of homeowners are dog owners.
+According to the American Veterinary Medical Association, nearly 40% of homeowners are dog owners.
 Create friendly places to walk and play.
 Consider community areas around dog amenities to help create that neighborhood feel.
 Aging populations may be looking for amenities like snow removal, lawn care and other services.
 How might these impact design?
 How does it affect the long-term sustainability and operation of the development?

 Even with the best-laid plans, there will be challenges.
-If a challenge arises it’s an opportunity to reach out to professionals for help.
-Engineers are problem solvers by nature.
+Challenges create the opportunity to reach out to professionals for help – for example, engineers are problem solvers by nature.
 Also, listen to what the market is saying.
-Is the current housing trend to have homes without stairs and at minimum three-stall garages?
+Is the current housing trend to have homes without stairs and, at minimum, three-stall garages?
 What is the current supply-demand gap, and how are you planning to bridge this divide?
 Have we entered a "new way of thinking" for renters and buyers?

 Randy Jenniges, PE, is a civil engineer, SEH principal and the company’s director of land development.
 He specializes in maximizing ROI on developments from 40 to more than 1,000 acres.
 Contact Randy